andreasbm/router-slot/README.md

 ## 🙌 Step 7 - Change route!

 In order to change a route you can either use the static methods on the `Router` class or the `RouterLink` component.
-The static methods mirrors the History API.
+The static methods mirrors the history API.
 Why not just use the `history` object directly you may ask?
 Because we have to keep track of when the state changes.
 Currently we have to dispatch our own `onpushstate` event.

 Here's an example on how to use the `Router` class for navigating.